juniornff/juniornff.github.io/_posts/2025-02-18-local-media-server.md

 # Using the proper technologies

-The research led me to learned about Cloudflare
+The research led me to learned about Cloudflare.

 <img src="/assets/images/posts/localmediaserver/Cloudflare_Logo.svg" width="50%" height="50%">